dfelinto/blender-manual/manual/render/freestyle/view_layer/line_style/strokes.rst

 Splitting
 =========

-You can split up chains of Freestyle lines by checking one of the following:
+You can split up chains of Freestyle lines by enabling one of the following:

 .. _bpy.types.FreestyleLineStyle.use_angle_min:
 .. _bpy.types.FreestyleLineStyle.use_angle_max: